machdyne/werkzeug/README.md

 Note: Our fork of dirtyJtag uses different GPIOs for JTAG than the original repo.

+Note: The dirtyJtag\_alt.uf2 firmware is intended for a straight-through cable with 2x3 female headers where one wire has been removed.
+This cable can be plugged into Werkzeug so that the missing wire is on the far left bottom side of the GPIO header.

 ### Building Firmware

 To build the example firmware you will need to install the [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).